 Location: Pest side (Szent István tér 1, Budapest 1051)

-St. Stephen’s Basilica is one of the best places to visit in Budapest, admired for its striking architecture and breathtaking views.
-Named after Hungary’s first king, this Neo-Classical and Renaissance masterpiece took over 50 years to complete and is a highlight of the city’s cultural and historical landscape.
+St. Stephen’s Basilica is one of the best places to visit in Budapest, admired for its Neo-Classical design and sweeping city views.
+Named after Hungary’s first king, it took over 50 years to complete.
+Visiting it is one of the best things to do in Budapest.

 1. Marvel at the Hungarian Parliament Building